Last updated on December 27, 2022

 Princess is one of the most popular fancy diamond cuts, favoured for its flexibility in working and sophisticated appearance.
 If you are interested in purchasing a diamond that offers excellent fire and brilliance, this princess cut diamond guide is a must-read.

 History of Princess Cut Diamonds

-The history of the princess cut traces back to the early 1960s when Arpad Nagy, a London based diamond cutter, designed the profile cut, which was often referred to as the princess cut at the time.
-However, many believe that the true princess cut traces its roots from 1971 when Basil Watermeyer patented a new diamond shape and called it Barion cut.
+The history of the princess cut traces back to the early 1960s when Arpad Nagy, a London-based diamond cutter, designed the profile cut, which was often referred to as the princess cut at the time.
+However, many believe that the true princess cut traces its roots in 1971 when Basil Watermeyer patented a new diamond shape and called it Barion cut.
 As a very complex cut, Barion proved to be extremely difficult to create.
 Incredibly symmetrical lines were a challenge even for the expert diamond cutters.

 Nearly ten years later, another cut similar to the Barion was patented and named Quadrillion.
 The Quadrillion cut gained some popularity as it was easier to create due to its use of 49 facets compared to the 80 facets of the Barion.

 The modern princess cut is a relative newcomer to the diamond world.
 It was created in 1981 by Betzalel Ambar, Ygal Perelman and Israel Itskowitz.
 A princess cut diamond can have as few as 50 facets, but the number of the facets is often modified up to 144 to maximize brilliance and sparkle.
 However, the “gold standard” princess cut features 58 facets.

 Princess Cut Diamond Cut Quality